petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 1. Open the _Global Menu_ (![Applications Menu icon](../../images/icon-applications-menu.png)) and go to _Commerce_ &rarr; _Channels_.

-1. Select _Minium_ and scroll down to the Shipping Methods section.
+1. Select _Minium Portal_ and scroll down to the Shipping Methods section.
 Verify the addition of the new shipping engine here.
 It is inactive by default.

    ![Verify the addition of the new shipping engine in channel settings.](./using-the-shipping-engine-client-extension/images/02.png)